 Research and visit local colleges and training schools she’s interested in attending.

 Meet with other students who have gone on to college or career.
-If they also have learning and attention issues, talking with them may be extra helpful.
+If they also have learning and thinking differences, talking with them may be extra helpful.

 Go to work with you, taking a tour or shadowing you or another role model.